tiny-pilot/pi-expand/README.md

 ## Tips

 * Balena Etcher recognizes unused space in a disk image and can optimize it out of disk writes.
-Writing an expanded image with Balena Etcher takes approximately the same time as
+Writing an expanded image with Balena Etcher takes approximately the same time as writing a non-expanded image.
   * Note that Balena's optimization fails if the image is compressed.
 * If you're transferring the image across the network, gzipping it first will reduce file size by an order of magnitude.